Tatum, Brown help Celtics rout Pistons 114-93

-All 12 Boston players in the lineup scored at least two points and all but Walker, who went 0 for 6 from the floor, hit at least a pair of field goals.

-”It wasn’t Kemba’s night, but everybody on our team contributed to winning,” Stevens said.
+Rookie Grant Williams added a career-high 18 points and Enes Kanter pulled down 18 rebounds for the Celtics, who finished with a 51-36 advantage on the boards.

-Walker still had 11 assists and a pair of free throws.
-The Celtics finished 45 for 86 from the floor while playing without Hayward (sore left foot) and Marcus Smart (left eye infection).
+Kemba Walker had a rough shooting night, going 0 for 6, but he finished with 11 assists and a pair of free throws.
+The Celtics made plenty of shots without the star point guard, finishing 45 for 86 from the floor while playing without Gordon Hayward (sore left foot) and Marcus Smart (left eye infection).

-Rookie Grant Williams added a career-high 18 points and Enes Kanter pulled down 18 rebounds.
-Rookie Tacko Fall finally made his home debut for the Celtics when Stevens answered fans’ repeated chants of ”We want Tacko!” midway through the fourth quarter.

-”As the game was closing out, I knew I was getting in for sure,” Fall said. ”Then it was just a matter of going out there and having some fun.”

 The Pistons were missing Blake Griffin (sore left knee), Luke Kennard (bilateral knee soreness) and Christian Wood (left knee bruise).